-The Center for Health Policy, created in 2006, is housed at the Indiana University School of Medicine Department of Public Health.
+The Center for Health Policy (CHP), created in 2006, is housed at the Indiana University Richard M. Fairbanks School of Public Health at IUPUI.
+The mission of the CHP is to conduct research on critical health-related issues and translate data into evidence-based policy recommendations to improve community health.
 The CHP faculty and staff collaborate with state and local government, as well as public and private health care organizations in health policy and program development to conduct high quality program evaluation and applied research on critical health policy-related issues.
 CHP serves as a bridge between academic health researchers and state and local government as well as health care organizations and community leaders.

 Quality of Care as a Driver of Hospital Consolidation: A Look at Indiana Hospitals

 Quality of care will be an important driver for hospital consolidations in the near future.
 One important aspect of the Affordable Care Act (ACA) is the establishment of direct financial consequences...